bofm/sublime-a-file-icon/README.md

 * be a `tmPreferences` storage for UI themes those support file icons,
 * provide file type icons for themes those don't (fully) support file icons.

 If you have some problems, first search for a similar issue, and then report with [new one][new-issue].
-Please read the [Known Issues][known-issues] section before reporting a new one.
+Please read the [known issues][known-issues] before reporting a new one.

 ## End Users